Ready for a sustainable and socially conscious overhaul to your underwear drawer? These ladies have you more than covered.

 Ladies, your lady parts are getting a lot more love these days.
 Here are four companies, founded and run by bad ass women, you have to thank for this.

 Shhh… just don’t talk about it.

 Not if you’re a founder of THINX!

-On a mission to break the taboo about periods and help underserved girls in Uganda get the education they deserve, THINX shares loud and proud about their period underwear that can either replace or supplement traditional tampons.
+On a mission to break the taboo about periods and help girls around the world get the critical health education they deserve, THINX shares loud and proud about their period underwear that can either replace or supplement traditional tampons.
 The “high-tech” underwear can absorb up to two tampons worth of flow.

 I really like them and recently bought a couple more pairs.
 I’m a convert, and I’m more than pumped to help girls around the world stay in school.

 Update: It’s been almost two years since I initially wrote this post.
 I still have my THINX underwear, and they’re seriously the best.
 I would recommend them to anyone, any day.

 Also, THINX just launched a line of period underwear for teenagers.
 Where was THINX when I was 14?!
 While not all girls react the same to getting their period, I cried.
 I was so upset.
 It was all so gross, inconvenient and incredibly annoying, not to mention stressful if there ever was a risk of leakage.
 These underwear would have made it all a little bit less stressful.